curioswati/SJdownloader/README.md

         :-$ chmod +x sjdownloader
         :-$ sudo mv sjdownloader /usr/bin/

-Now you can run the application by command <code>sjdownloader</code>.
+Now you can run the application by command `sjdownloader`.
-Create a file named sjdownloader.desktop and run the command:
+Create a file named `sjdownloader.desktop` and run the command:

         sudo mv sjdownloader.desktop  /usr/share/applications/